mrdrbrdr/logarithmic-brightness-control/README.md

 # Logarithmic Brightness Control

+This is my small contribution to the [Omarchy](https://omarchy.org/) community.

-Advanced screen brightness control for Hyprland/Omarchy with logarithmic scaling for ultra-low brightness levels.
-Scale down to 1/400 of maximum brightness (0.25%) for comfortable late-night computing.
+Advanced screen brightness control for Omarchy with logarithmic scaling for ultra-low brightness levels.

 ## Features

-- **Ultra-Low Brightness**: Down to 1/400 of max brightness (0.25%)
 - **Logarithmic Scaling**: Fine 1% steps in the 0-5% range
 - **Standard Steps**: 5% increments from 5-100%
-- **OSD Feedback**: Visual progress bar without system interference

 ## How It Works